What is Fidelity Bonds?

 - Provide risk coverage for criminal, fraudulent, and loss-making actions.

-- Reduce the risk of fraud by the persons covered as they are continuously under observed by the insurer.
+- Reduce the risk of fraud by the persons covered as the insurer continuously under observes them.

 - Reimburse the loss as well as punish the culprit.